jeethenderG/php-bootcamp2/README.md

                   }

 PATCH : path : 127.0.0.1:8000/api/users/update/{id}

        request ("json")
                : not required
        reponse (json) (on success)
                :  fetches User By Id.

 To run using local system uding local databse make sure you have php, laravel, and mysql change the database connection details in .env file.
-Then run the following in your terminal:

 In .env file :

       Make necessary changes of database like : Username,password.

+Then run the following in your terminal:

- 1.php artisan migrate (to migrate all the required tables, this is one time) 1.1 If you want to refresh tables Use : php artisan migrate:refresh 2.php artisan serve (laravel server will start and you can start using the aplication)
+  -> php artisan migrate (to migrate all the required tables, this is one time) -> If you want to refresh tables Use : php artisan migrate:refresh -> php artisan serve (laravel server will start and you can start using the aplication)